Lawn Maintenance Guide Tips for Avoiding Moles & Voles Next Year

 Applying a grub treatment will help get rid of some of the mole’s food supply because the grub treatment will kill or get rid of these grubs.
 These are available in ready-to-spray hose treatments and granular treatments.

-4. Create Barriers
+3. Create Barriers

 Creating a barrier around your lawn and/or garden can provide protection against moles and voles.
 You will need to dig a 30-inch-deep trench and line it with hardware cloth or a similar type of mesh or netting and extend that cloth five-to-six inches above the ground.
 Hardware cloths can protect your tree trunks as well.
 Just wrap the trunks 18 to 20 inches high to keep moles and voles from nibbling on their bark.

-5. Apply Capsaicin
+4. Apply Capsaicin

 Moles and voles hate capsaicin.
-Simply mix chopped hot peppers or cayenne pepper with water and biodegradable dish soap and spray all vole hotspots around your yard and landscaping.
+Simply mix chopped hot peppers or cayenne peppers with water and biodegradable dish soap and spray all vole hotspots around your yard and landscaping.
 This will help keep them from nibbling on your plants.
 There are also ready-to-spray capsaicin formulas that you can purchase.

-Don’t Use Mothballs
+5. Don’t Use Mothballs

 You may find information online that mentions mothballs as an effective treatment for moles and voles.
-There is little-to-no evidence that shows the effectiveness of mothballs.
+There is little to no evidence that shows the effectiveness of mothballs.
 Additionally, mothballs are illegal for outdoor use in Michigan—they are a registered pesticide for indoor use only.
 Mothballs are considered dangerous to children as they contain naphthalene, which according to the EPA has been linked to specific illnesses like nasal cancer.

 Good Lawn Maintenance Practices Can Also Help Prevent Moles & Voles

 You can prevent moles and voles by engaging in good lawn maintenance practices.
 For example, voles like living in grass, leaf, and mulch piles, as well as tall ground cover.
-Therefore, you can create an uninviting environment by minimizing the amount of mulch around your trees and shrubs, and by not leaving piles of leaves and grass on the ground.
+Therefore, you can create an uninviting environment by minimizing the amount of mulch around your trees and shrubs and by not leaving piles of leaves and grass on the ground.

 You should also remove any dense ground cover you have, keep your yard mowed, and keep up with as much snow removal around your yard as possible.
 Additionally, adding GrubX or another grub treatment to your yard in the early spring can also help reduce and prevent mole damage.